Continually Updated Clinical Reference

 • Aqueous benzyl PCN-G or procaine PCN-G at a total of 9 million U intramuscularly in doses of 600,000 U/d over 15 days

-Symptomatic neurosyphilis or asymptomatic neurosyphilis (HIV positive)
+Treatment of symptomatic neurosyphilis or asymptomatic neurosyphilis (HIV positive)

-Either of the following is acceptable:
+Either of the following is acceptable treatment:

 • Aqueous (crystalline) PCN-G at 2-4 million U intravenously every 4 hours; alternatively, continuously for 10-14 days (some consider adding oral PCN to supplement levels)

-• Procaine PCN-G at 2.4 million U/d intramuscularly plus probenecid at 500 mg orally 4 times per day for 10-14 days (Probenecid increases brain concentrations of PCN less than it increases CSF concentrations, but avoid using it if the patient has a history of serious allergy to sulfonamides.)
+• Procaine PCN-G at 2.4 million U/d intramuscularly plus probenecid at 500 mg orally 4 times per day for 10-14 days (probenecid increases brain concentrations of PCN less than it increases CSF concentrations, but avoid using it if the patient has a history of serious allergy to sulfonamides)

 Contraindications include documented hypersensitivity, use of PCN in pregnant patients (usually safe but benefits must outweigh the risks), and impaired renal function (use caution).

-The results, although disturbing, are not unexpected.
-They reveal that a cure for neurosyphilis does not exist in patients infected with HIV.
+A cure for neurosyphilis does not exist in patients infected with HIV.
 After treatment for syphilis, PCN fails to produce a biologic cure and relapse is prevented by the immunologic status of the host.
 In a way, neurosyphilis is considered an opportunistic infection.
 Prolonged survival despite depleted helper T cells is associated with a recrudescence of syphilis.
 The course of neurosyphilis is believed by some investigators to be more rapid in patients co-infected with HIV, consistent with a potentiating effect.
 Others maintain that the course is no more aggressive in HIV-positive patients, nor is it atypical or more refractory to treatment.

 Necrotizing neurosyphilis is a more fulminant form of CNS involvement than typical neurosyphilis; this is found more frequently in patients with HIV and is considered the quaternary form of syphilis.
 Anergy plays a role.
 The lesions are spirochete laden.